 - Better allocation of expensive resources, like general counsel time

 Well-drafted agreements must include regular opportunities for review and approval.
 Depending on the agreement created, both internal and external reviews may be necessary.
-Each individual involved therein may be privy to different types of information - some of which may be confidential.
+Each individual involved may be privy to different types of information - some of which may be confidential.
 This is especially the case with companies that have over 500 employees.
 In large companies, the sheer number of stakeholders with varying degrees of authority introduces considerable complexity.
-CLM software enables general counsel to set up internal and external review processes and assign the requisite permissions for designated stakeholders.
+Contract management software enables general counsel and legal teams to set up internal and external review processes and assign the requisite permissions for designated stakeholders.
 Introducing conditional logic into the review process enhances speed further.
 Such logic may include introducing a base number of approvals before the contract may progress to the next lifecycle stage.

 Once approved, the contract is ready but will remain unsigned.
 Contracts require signatures for execution.
 However, getting a contract signed is not as straightforward as it may seem.
 While some contracts are printed and signed in person (‘wet signature’), more and more companies rely upon electronic signatures.
 Obtaining an electronic signature requires compliance with any applicable laws on signatures.
 These laws vary considerably between jurisdictions.
 Contract management software can assist by ensuring that signatures are compliant as well as sending requests for signature automatically upon approval.
 It is important to you choose a contract management software that has e-signature fully integrated into the contract lifecycle process and integrates with popular systems such as Adobe Sign and Docusign.